tyu0912/ansible-terraform-gcp/README.md

 ## Steps:

+### Install Software:
 1. Install Terraform and Ansible using Homebrew `brew install terraform ansible`

-2. On GCP, if you don't have a project, create one according to here: https://cloud.google.com/resource-manager/docs/creating-managing-projects.
-If you have a project and want to use it here.
-That's fine as well.

-3. Create a GCP service key json file and store it in an appropriate location.
-You can follow these steps: https://cloud.google.com/iam/docs/creating-managing-service-account-keys
+### Getting SSH Keys:
+1. If you don't have any, you can use `ssh-keygen` to generate a public/private key pair.

+### Configuring Google Cloud Platform (GCP)
+1. On GCP, if you don't have a project, please create one.
+If you do have one, it is recommended to create one anyways to start on a clean environment.
+Note that the project id is important for later steps.
+To do this, click on the project menu to the right of "Google Cloud Platform" in the header.
+Then click on "New Project" and follow the instructions.
+More details can be found here: https://cloud.google.com/resource-manager/docs/creating-managing-projects.

+2. Create a GCP service key json file and store it in an appropriate location.
+To do this, on the hamburger menu in the top left of the header, select "IAM & Accounts" then go to "Service Accounts" in the left menu.
+Once there, click on "Create  Service Account".
+Either a Owner or Editor role should suffice.
+The third page can be skipped.
+Once the account is created, please create the JSON key under the "Action" menu in the table.
+Note that the final file downloaded is important for next steps.
+More details can be found here: https://cloud.google.com/iam/docs/creating-managing-service-account-keys

+3. If this is your first time, it will also be necessary to enable the Compute Engine API.
+Go to https://console.cloud.google.com/apis/library/compute.googleapis.com?q=Compute%20E&id=a08439d8-80d6-43f1-af2e-6878251f018d and click Enable

+4. If this is your first time, you may also need to login and authorize google SDK <> terraform communication.
+To do this, install the Google SDK via the instructions here: https://cloud.google.com/sdk/docs/quickstart-macos and then login using this command: `gcloud auth application-default login`

+### Running the Repo
-4. Clone the repo and run the command below to deploy the infrastructure stack:
+1. Clone the repo

+2. If this is your first time, run `terraform init` to download the load balancer module.

+3. Run a command similar to the below to deploy the infrastructure stack.
+Note that fields below are necessary and that -p, -q, -c and -i values were obtained in steps in prior sections.
-`bash 1_run_terraform.sh -u tennisonyu -p ~/.ssh/id_rsa.pub -q ~/.ssh/id_rsa -c "ansible-terraform-282015-f4561a76bd8d.json" -n 3 -i ansible-terraform-282015`
+`bash 1_run_terraform.sh -u tennisonyu -p ~/.ssh/id_rsa.pub -q ~/.ssh/id_rsa -c ansible-terraform-282015-f4561a76bd8d.json -i ansible-terraform-282015`

 Parameters:
-1) -u string of the username to use for the instances
+1) -u string of any username to use for the instances.
 2) -p string of the path of the public key
 3) -q string of the path of the private key
-4) -c string of the path of json credentials file
+4) -c string of the path of json credentials file for the service account
-5) -i string of the project id to spin up the cluster
+5) -i string of the project id
 6) -n integer of instances to make.
 Default = 2
 7) -z string of the zone of the project.
 Default = us-west1-b
 8) -r string of the region of the project.
 Default  = us-west1

-5. Run the command below to deploy the API on each instance `bash 2_run_ansible.sh`
+4. Run the command below to deploy the API on each instance `bash 2_run_ansible.sh`

-6. After running last step, there should a url provided you can test.
+5. After running last step, there should a url provided you can test.
 Please run that url in your browser

-7. If everything looks good, you can use `terraform destroy` to tear down the infrastructure
+6. If everything looks good, you can use a command like `terraform destroy -var "credentials_file=ansible-terraform-282015-f4561a76bd8d.json` to tear down the infrastructure.

 ## Troubleshooting